IBT-learning/full-stack-software-engineering-2024/2-javascript/js-assignment-5.md

-# JavaScript Assignment #5: Function
+# JavaScript Assignment #5: Functions

 You may do these challenges all together in one file, or in separate files, according to your preference.
 You will turn them in all together.